cotonic/cotonic/doc/security.md

 # Security

-In cotonic all independent components need to communicat with each other, because there is no way of knowing where a message originates from
+In cotonic all independent components need to communicate with each other, because there is no way of knowing where a message originates from.

 ## UBF(A)